 To mount the motor you will need a circular piece of pine wood and some galvanized pipe as outlined in the video below.

-How to make a flat bottom boat more stable
+How to make a homemade Jon boat more stable

-Now that you’ve made your Jon boat you may want to take steps to stabilize it.
+Now that you’ have these Jon boat plans and can now make your own wooden flat bottom boat out of plywood, you may want to take steps to stabilize it.

 Here are some tips that will ensure that your flat bottom boat remains more stable and avoids sinking: